Rawtenstall: Media

+The town's local newspaper is the Lancashire Telegraph.

 Sport

 Rawtenstall is home to the North of England's largest dry ski-slope.
 Ski Rossendale is located five minutes from Rawtenstall town centre in the Oakenhead area, directly above Whitaker Park and Rossendale Museum.
 Over its 40-year existence it had seen world record attempts and was used by Olympic athletes and novice skiers.
 It re-opened after a period of closure in November 2011 with new funding, with a large ceremonial fireworks display on its opening day, Bonfire Night.

 Rawtenstall Cricket Club, who compete in the Lancashire League, have their home ground, Worswick Memorial Ground, within the town.
-Rawtenstall is also home to Rossendale RUFC, who compete in the Regional 1 North West.
+Rawtenstall is also home to Rossendale RUFC, who compete in the National League 2 North.